SEB-9-BH/intro-to-full-stack-development/the-building-blocks-of-full-stack-web-apps/README.md

 The front-end of a web application is the part that users interact with directly.
 It displays the user interface, handles user input, and, if necessary, communicates with a back-end via a *request*.

-Browsers natively handle HTML, CSS, and JavaScript code.
+Browsers natively support HTML, CSS, and JavaScript, which are the core technologies of front-end development.

-**HTML** defines a web page's structure of the web page, **CSS** adds styles to the web page, and **JavaScript** adds interactivity.

-Several frameworks and libraries exist to help construct front-end web applications, such as:
+- **Key Technologies**:
+  - **HTML**: Structures the web page.
+  - **CSS**: Styles the web page.
+  - **JavaScript**: Adds interactivity to the web page.

+- **Popular Tools**: Frameworks and libraries that assist in front-end development include:
   - Angular
   - Vue.js
   - React
-- jQuery.
+  - jQuery

 ![Common front-end technologies](./assets/originals/frontend.png)